EPA: Air Quality Improvement Is an ‘Untold Environmental Success Story’

 The media outlet linked to a NASA report released earlier this year that it said proved global warming is taking place.

-Reuters also led its article with negative information, stating, “The number of unhealthy air days in major cities across the United States has risen sharply over the last two years.”
+Reuters also led its article by stating, “The number of unhealthy air days in major cities across the United States has risen sharply over the last two years.”

 However, the EPA report shows increases in unhealthy days went up only slightly, from 721 in 2017 to 799 in 2018.